 In electrochromic glass, the electrochromic layers are activated by an electric field.
 This electric field causes the migration of ions between the layers.
 Controlling the color and transparency of the glass is possible by varying the voltage and duration of the electrical pulse.

-Advantages of Electrochromic Glass
+Advantages of Electrochromic Smart Glass for Architecture

 Energy efficiency: It can reduce the need for artificial lighting, heating, and cooling by regulating the amount of solar heat and light that enters the building.

 Comfort: It can provide a more comfortable indoor environment by reducing glare, heat gain, and UV radiation.